Iron Fist season 2: Development

 In January 2015, Netflix CCO Ted Sarandos stated the series was "eligible to go into multiple seasons for sure" and Netflix would look at "how well [they] are addressing both the Marvel fanbase but also the broader fanbase" in terms of determining whether additional seasons would be appropriate.
 In July 2015, Sarandos said some of the Defenders series would "selectively have multiple seasons as they come out of the gate."
-At San Diego Comic-Con International 2017, the second season of Iron Fist was announced, with Raven Metzner taking over as showrunner from Scott Buck, who served that role for the first season.
+At San Diego Comic-Con in 2017, the second season of Iron Fist was announced, with Raven Metzner taking over as showrunner from Scott Buck, who served that role for the first season.
 Marvel Television head and series executive producer Jeph Loeb explained that Marvel had known Buck would be unavailable for the next season of Iron Fist due to his commitments to another Marvel series, Inhumans, so the studio began looking for a replacement showrunner.
 Metzner pitched a story for the season that excited Marvel, and Loeb compared the change to a new writer taking over on a comic.

 Writing

 The season begins after the events of The Defenders, and sees Rand fulfill his promise to protect New York following the supposed death of Matt Murdock at the end of that miniseries.
 For the season, Metzner also wanted to explore more of the mythology of K'un-Lun than was shown in the first season by spending more time there.
-Each episode is named after the issue title of various comics Danny Rand has appeared in, after the first season named each episode after Shaolin Kung Fu sequences.
+Each episode is named after the issue title of various comics Danny Rand has appeared in, after the first season named each episode after Shaolin kung fu sequences.

 When asked how the season would be influenced by the criticisms of the first, Metzner said that Marvel had allowed him to tell his own story rather than follow on from the first season and so he just approached the project as a fan of the comics and characters.
 He described the second season as an "evolution" of the first.
 Jones felt that Rand would be more relatable for the audience in the second season after moving in with his girlfriend and spending less time around Rand Enterprises.
 Metzner described this approach as "holistic", wanting the series to feel like being on the streets of New York.
+There were also discussions about including Moon Knight, who Metzner admitted to being a big fan of.